rest-for-physics/framework/CONTRIBUTING.md

     cout << "Yes.
 The REST version used to generate this metadata structure is the same as the installed REST version!" << endl;
 ```

-This programming enables the REST users to take special actions need to be taken at a particular version or after a particular version.
+This programming enables the REST users to take special actions that may need to be taken at a particular
+version or after a particular version.